 - Any other financial or operational reasons whereby the Council needs to house households owed a homeless duty. - 6.10 The Council will ask applicants owed a homelessness duty to state those areas where they believe they cannot live and account will be taken of such factors.
 Those households owed a homelessness duty under section 66, section 73, or section 75 of the HWA (or under Part 7 of the HA 1996 for applications made before 27 April 2015) or applicants who are considered homeless within the meaning of Part 2 of the HWA, will lose their priority status banding if the duty owed to them is ended due to the refusal of a suitable offer of accommodation. - 6.11 As a result, unless they have another reason to be awarded the Urgent or Gold Band they will be moved to a lower band.
 The offer of suitable accommodation made will also bring to an end any statutory homeless duty and they shall be warned in writing of this consequence at the offer stage. - 6.12 In certain areas of the County Borough where there is an issue of low demand, properties may be advertised for applicants who would under-occupy the accommodation.
-In this case Tai Tarian will carry out a detailed affordability assessment prior to letting the property and if affordability due to under-occupation is an issue the offer will not be made. - 6.13 When placing a bid for a property the applicant should be mindful of the welfare benefit rules and should seek advice about the potential changes in benefit entitlement before they accept a tenancy. - 6.14 An applicant can bid on suitable properties (see Section 6.4) as and when advertised.
+In this case Tai Tarian will carry out a detailed affordability assessment prior to letting the property and if affordability due to under-occupation is an issue the offer will not be made. - 6.13 When placing a bid for a property the applicant should be mindful of the welfare benefit rules and should seek advice about the potential changes in benefit entitlement before they accept a tenancy. - An applicant can bid for a maximum of five properties from each Homes by Choice Advert.
 It is the responsibility of the applicant to submit their bid within the set timescales.
-Advice and assistance is available for applicants who experience a difficulty in applying to bid for a suitable property perhaps due to being digitally excluded or vulnerable. - 6.15 Applicants should ensure that they only bid for properties that match their chosen area/s and property size criteria unless other categories have been included in the property advert as being applicable for their category.
+However, with the agreement of applicants considered to be vulnerable, who cannot obtain internet access to enable them to bid, Tai Tarian will submit bids on their behalf.
+Also where considered necessary to do so, contact will be made with applicants who have bid during a bidding period, to establish if they wish Tai Tarian to bid on their behalf for other suitable properties during that bidding period. - 6.15 Applicants should ensure that they only bid for properties that match their chosen area/s and property size criteria unless other categories have been included in the property advert as being applicable for their category.
 If they do not, their bid may be deemed ineligible.
-Unless Tai Tarian deem there are exceptional circumstances, an applicant's areas of choice, category or band cannot be changed during a Homes by Choice bidding period. - 6.16 Where Tai Tarian considers that the property an applicant has bid for is unsuitable for any reason then the bid for that property shall not be accepted and the applicant will be advised accordingly.
+Unless Tai Tarian deem there are exceptional circumstances, an applicant's areas of choice, category or band cannot be changed during a Homes by Choice bidding period. - 6.16 Where Tai Tarian considers that the property an applicant has bid for is unsuitable for any reason then the bid for that property shall not be accepted and applicant will be advised accordingly.
 The applicant has a right to request a review of the reasons for refusal of a bid (see Appendix 9 on reviews). - 6.17 Once an applicant has been matched to a property and an offer made and accepted they will not be eligible to bid for another property unless allowed to do so as a result of exceptional circumstances.